News

 What we get wrong about the "care economy" | Axios (Opens in new window)

-A University of Kansas professor is leading a new project to collect data on the care economy to quantify the often underrecognized work of providing care for others and make the information available in a central location to help policymakers, researchers, nonprofits and others access vital econ
+LAWRENCE — People might not often think of work done in the home as part of the larger economy.
+But a University of Kansas professor is leading a new project to collect data on the care economy to quantify the often underrecognized work of providing care for others and make...

 The Pandemic Has Been Punishing for Working Mothers.
 But Mostly, They’ve Kept Working. | NY Times (Opens in new window)